Easy Low Carb Cauliflower Pizza with Asparagus and Zucchini

 Instructions

-- Preheat the oven to 400 degrees F and line a baking dish, pizza pan or pizza stone with parchment paper.
+- Preheat the oven to 400℉ and line a baking dish, pizza pan or pizza stone with parchment paper.

-- Transfer the cauliflower rice to a skillet and dry roast over medium-high heat for about 10 minutes.
-Or until the cauliflower is very soft and dry.
-Let cool and then transfer the rice into a kitchen towel, squeeze remaining moisture over the sink.
+- Transfer the cauliflower rice to a large skillet and dry roast over medium-high heat for about 10 minutes.
+You can also add it to a parchment-lined baking sheet and bake in a 400℉ oven for 15 minutes or until tender.
+Let cool slightly and then transfer the cauliflower rice to a kitchen towel, twist and squeeze the remaining moisture over the sink.
+There will be quite a bit of liquid.
+This helps keep the pizza crust from becoming soggy.

 - Meanwhile, in a large bowl, whisk the egg and stir in the Parmesan cheese, Italian seasoning, salt and pepper to taste.
-Then add the cooked and soft cauliflower rice.
+Then add the squeezed cauliflower rice and mix until combined.

-- Spread the cauliflower pizza dough onto the parchment paper; shape into a disc shape about 1/2 inch thick.
+- Spread the cauliflower pizza dough onto the parchment paper; shape into a disc shape about 1/4 inch thick.
 Transfer the parchment paper to the pizza stone, pizza pan, or baking sheet.
-Bake for 23 to 28 minutes or until the crust top is dry and the edges are turning golden brown.
+Bake about 30 minutes or until the crust top is dry and the edges are turning golden brown.

 - Remove the pizza crust from the oven and let cool for 5 to 10 minutes.
 This will allow the crust to continue to firm up.